intelav/cuda-practices/asyncAPI/README.md

 ### How is it different from original Sample from Nvidia

-For better understanding , it prints outputs by showing the difference between CPU execution time and GPU Execution time beside showing overlaps also.
+For better understanding , it prints outputs by showing the difference between CPU execution time and GPU execution time beside showing overlap in execution.
 Extra code of cpucheck() has been added here.

 ```